nvim-tree/nvim-web-devicons/CONTRIBUTING.md

   ["lua"]           = { icon = "", color = "#51A0CF", cterm_color = "74",  name = "Lua"                        },
 ```

+> [!IMPORTANT]
+> If the icon you need is not available on Nerd Fonts you first need to make a
+> PR to a project that feeds glyphs to Nerd Fonts.
+Probably the most adequate
+> project to contribute is <https://github.com/devicons/devicon>.
+> Take into account that **months** can pass before the icon is available on the
+> Nerd Fonts project, once there feel free to open a PR on this project.

 ***Key/value pairs must appear in the same exact order!***

 - `color` must contain a color in the html notation